BestTimesToVisit.com Logo

 cultural

 Delve into Uganda's rich history and cultural heritage at the Uganda Museum.
-Examine the fascinating collection of artifacts, traditional musical instruments, and ethnographic displays.
-Check their website for special exhibitions and events that might coincide with your visit.
+Take your time exploring the diverse exhibits, from traditional musical instruments to fascinating displays of local artistry.
+Check for special events or workshops during your visit.

 Nature Walk in Mabira Forest